Hesston, Kansas

 Hesston is a city in Harvey County, Kansas, United States.
 As of the 2020 census, the population of the city was 3,505.
-Large manufacturing facilities for AGCO (farm equipment) and Excel Industries (lawn mowers) are located in Hesston.
+Large manufacturing facilities for AGCO (farm equipment) and Stanley Black & Decker (lawn mowers) are located in Hesston.
 It is home of Hesston College.

 History

 Early history

 For many millennia, the Great Plains of North America was inhabited by nomadic Native Americans.
 From the 16th century to 18th century, the Kingdom of France claimed ownership of large parts of North America.
 In 1762, after the French and Indian War, France secretly ceded New France to Spain, per the Treaty of Fontainebleau.

 19th century

 In 1802, Spain returned most of the land to France.
 In 1803, most of the land for modern day Kansas was acquired by the United States from France as part of the 828,000 square mile Louisiana Purchase for 2.83 cents per acre.

 In 1854, the Kansas Territory was organized, and in 1861, Kansas became the 34th U.S. state.
 In 1872, Harvey County was established within the Kansas Territory which included the land for modern day Hesston.

 A post office was established as Elivon on February 10, 1873.
 It then moved near the current city site on April 24, 1878.

 In 1886, Hesston was founded and named after the Hess brothers who owned the land where a depot on the Missouri Pacific Railroad was built.
 The post office was renamed to Hesston on December 16, 1887.
 Due to the railroad, Hesston became an important regional shipping point.